wbbradley/ace/README.md

 Zion is a programming language.
 Zion prefers correctness and readability over performance.
 Zion targets scenarios where scalability is intended to happen horizontally, not vertically.
-Zion is a strict imperative exploration of immutable deterministically destructable strong static algebraic - optionally recursive - data types.
-Zion defaults all[0] heap data to an immutable state, where variable names can be repointed to other values.
-This is similar to how Python treats its basic types, `int`, `str`, `float`, `bool`, but Zion extends this treatment to all types.

-[0] Access to a C-based FFI is available, so it is possible to mutate data through linked in libraries.
+That being said, Zion tries to be fast, using static compilation to native host architecture as its execution model.
+Zion is built on LLVM.

 ## Tenets

- - Keep it simple, when possible
+ - Keep it simple, when possible.
- - Keep it readable, when possible
+ - Keep it readable, when possible.
  - Keep it stateless, when possible.
 Avoid mutability.
 Gently nudge the developer towards product and sum types when they are modeling stateful things.
- - The ability to express complex domain relationships with static types is critical
+ - The ability to express complex domain relationships with static types is critical.
- - Deterministic destruction is good
+ - Provide a mechanism for deterministic destruction.
- - Serialization and marshalling in general must be foremost in both the syntax and the runtime
+ - Serialization and marshalling in general must be foremost in both the syntax and the runtime.
- - Compile down to a copyable binary
+ - Compile down to a copyable binary.
- - No preprocessor
+ - No preprocessor.
- - In-proc parallelism is a non-goal, scaling is intended to happen at a higher level
+ - In-proc parallelism is a non-goal, scaling is intended to happen at a higher level.
+(Maybe, TBD.)
  - Heavy compute problems are a non-goal, solve those problems at a lower level, and use the FFI, or RPC to access those libraries/components.
 Generally performance optimization is treated as an unwelcome afterthought.
 Favor